-Chicagoland The Jewish community is, Baruch Hashem, large enough to support numerous kosher restaurants which by are overseen Mashqiach Temidi; therefore, the cRc does not feel the need to certify Indian restaurants which cannot meet that standard. the same time, we have visited kosher Indian restaurants in a number of smaller communities and understand the decision of local Va'adim to certify those establishments without hashqachah temidis.
+The Chicagoland Jewish community is, Baruch Hashem, large enough to support numerous kosher restaurants which are overseen by a Mashgiach Temidi; therefore, the cRc does not feel the need to certify Indian restaurants which cannot meet that standard.
+At the same time, we have visited kosher Indian restaurants in a number of smaller communities and understand the decision of local Va'adim to certify those establishments without hashgachah temidis.
 In that context, this article will discuss some of the potential issues, pitfalls, and decisions which must be made in granting this type of certification.
 This discussion will be divided into three sections (a) Bishul Yisroel, (b) Insects, and (c) Control.